durkie/durkie.github.io/_posts/2017-12-12-a-single-route-for-every-atlanta-road.md

 Making a 4300-mile / 7000-kilometer bike route of every road in Atlanta

 I'm a cyclist.
-I'm also the co-founder of [Concrete Jungle](//www.concrete-jungle.org), a non-profit that picks fruit from trees growing all over the Atlanta area and donate it to local homeless shelters and food banks.
+I'm also the co-founder of [Concrete Jungle](//www.concrete-jungle.org), a non-profit that picks fruit from trees growing all over the Atlanta area and donates it to local homeless shelters and food banks.
 Both of these mean that that I'm often traveling down back roads and alternate paths, either to look for new fruit trees or just to take a more interesting route.

 Several years ago, Concrete Jungle had a small project with the US Forest Service to survey the fruit trees growing in several low-income Atlanta neighborhoods: West End, Castleberry Hill, English Ave, Vine City, and Mechanicsville.
 As part of this project, I rode my bike down every single street in these neighborhoods and recorded every mulberry, pecan, apple, fig and pear tree I found.

 The trees were actually the least interesting part of this project because these neighborhoods are known in Atlanta as being kind of mythically poor and high-crime.
-And, sure, they are: English Ave and Vine City are home to the infamous Bluff district, the neighborhood around Vine City station was recently the fifth most dangerous in the US, and boarded-up houses are more common than not on some blocks.
+And, sure, they are: English Ave and Vine City are home to the infamous [Bluff](//en.wikipedia.org/wiki/English_Avenue_and_Vine_City#"The_Bluff"), the neighborhood around Vine City station was recently the fifth most dangerous in the US, and boarded-up houses are more common than not on some blocks.

 But they're also home to lots of history, new development, beautiful places, secret paths, and normal folks going about their lives.